SoldierAb/gulp-theme/README.md

-# Implementation of SCSS skin packaging based on gulp
+# Implementation of SCSS theme packaging based on gulp

 ## Project setup
 ```